kestra-io/docs/content/docs/06.enterprise/scim/okta.md

 ### IAM Role and Service Account

-When creating a new SCIM integration, Kestra will automatically create two additional objects:
+When creating a new Provisioning Integration, Kestra will automatically create two additional objects:

 1. Role `SCIMProvisioner` with the following permissions:
    - `GROUPS`: `CREATE`, `READ` `UPDATE`, `DELETE`